Yogesh19921/MultiThreadedLinkedList/README.md

 MLinkedList is the class which actually implements the linked list.
 MultiThreadedLinkedList is the main method which just shows an example of how to use the linked list.

-Instructions to run:
+Instructions to run the test code:
 1. Extract the files in a folder.
-2. Run the command from terminal _javac *.java_
+2. Run the command from terminal
+  _javac *.java_
+3. Go to the parent folder and run it from there using the command.
+  _java multithreadedlinkedlist.MultiThreadedLinkedList_ where multithreadedlinkedlist is the name of your package folder.